 Big data is everywhere—but what exactly is it, and how is it different from “ordinary” data?

 So where does big data come into it?
-Well, if you consider the online world alone, there are four-and-a-half billion active internet users worldwide—each leaving their own complex data trail.
+Well, if you consider the online world alone, there are over five billion active internet users worldwide—each leaving their own complex data trail.
 That’s exactly what the term “big data” refers to: the huge volumes of unstructured data that are generated every minute of every day.
 Unlike “small” data, big data comes with some major challenges—but, when leveraged correctly, it provides untold value.

 If the big data buzzword has got your head in a spin, you’ve come to the right place.
 In this guide, we’ll explain everything you need to know about big data, including where it comes from and why it’s so important.